brianhouse/open_circuits/guide/interface.md

 ## <a name="button"></a> Button

-Otherwise knon as a "momentary switch," buttons are on when pushed and off otherwise.
+Otherwise known as a "momentary switch," buttons are on when pushed and off otherwise.
 Use a 10k resistor and a GPIO Pin (13, 12, 27, 33, 15, 32, 14).
-Keep track of the buttons's status with a variable so that you can trigger things based on a change.
+Keep track of a button's status with a variable so that you can trigger things based on a change.

 ![](img/momentary.png)